 The doctor will perform the immediate or on-field assessment part of SCAT5 soon after the incident.
 They will then repeat the test later in a distraction-free environment.
-It may be repeated over a period of several days or weeks until the results are back to normal.
-This may take several weeks to normalise.
+Repeat the SCAT5 over a period of several days or weeks until the results are back to normal.
+This may take several weeks.

-For non-healthcare professionals, you can use the concussion Recognition Tool5 (CRT5) and this can be downloaded here and is a simplified version of the SCAT5 to assist in detecting if an athlete has suffered a concussion.
+For non-healthcare professionals, you can use the concussion Recognition Tool5 (CRT5), this can be downloaded here and is a simplified version of the SCAT5 to assist in detecting if an athlete has suffered a concussion.